-Option Description Snoop Group The Snoop group that is configured for the Ident group.
-For Ident groups without a Snoop group, this column displays default .
+Option Description Snoop The Snoop group that is configured for the Ident group.
+Group For Ident groups without a Snoop group, this column displays <default></default> .
 You can assign or change the Snoop group by double-clicking the Ident group and choosing from the list in the editor.
-Tag Height (Standard Ident Groups) The fixed height of the tag (in meters), which defines the height of the clipping region.
-For Standard Ident Groups, you can view the clipping region and change the tag height on the Place devices tab.
-See Creating an Ident Group on page 65.
-N/A is displayed for Enhanced Ident Groups.
-Ident Points (Enhanced Ident Ident points associated with an Enhanced Ident Group identified by their X, Y, Z positions.
+Tag Height The fixed height of the tag (in meters), which defines the height of the clipping region.
+(Standard For Standard Ident Groups, you can view the clipping region and change the tag height on the Ident Place devices tab.
+See Creating an Ident Group on page 71.
+Groups) N/A is displayed for Enhanced Ident Groups.
+Ident Points (Enhanced Ident Groups) Ident points associated with an Enhanced Ident Group identified by their X, Y, Z positions.
 For an Enhanced Ident Group, all Ident Points that are located within the group's clipping area are listed here and are in the group.
-See Adding and Positioning Ident Points Groups) on page 67 for information on positioning Ident Points and Creating an Ident Group on page 65 for information on creating an Enhanced Ident Group's clipping area.
-Power Threshold The received UWB signal strength above which a location event is generated.
+See Adding and Positioning Ident Points on page 73 for information on positioning Ident Points and Creating an Ident Group on page 71 for information on creating an Enhanced Ident Group's clipping area.
+Power The received UWB signal strength above which a location event is generated.
 We recommend that you do not set the power threshold higher than 1.7.
-To set it back to the default value, in the editor, select the Reset power threshold to default check box.
+Threshold To set it back to the default value, in the editor, select the Reset power threshold to default check box.

-16.8 Adding and Positioning Ident Points
+16.9 Adding and Positioning Ident Points